NewForce-at-Mountwest/bangazon-site-take-2-fluffy/README.md

 This version of Bangazon implements the Identity framework, and extends the base User object with the `ApplicationUser` model.
 It shows how to remove a model's property from the automatic model binding in a controller method by using `ModelState.Remove()`.

+## Selling Products

+After logging in, you can click on the link in the nav bar for "sell a product" and a form will be presented with allows you to add the details of the product you wish to add.
+Once you hit 'create' you will be redirected to the details view for that product.

 ## Setup